pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 **Note:** You must have administrative privileges to run the installer.

-Complete the following to install the EdgeCmd utility on Windows:
+Complete the following procedure to install the EdgeCmd utility on Windows:

 1. Copy the _EdgeCmd.msi_ file to the file system of the device.
 2. To start the installer, double-click the _EdgeCmd.msi_ file in Windows Explorer.